qu0laz/qu0laz-tool/README.md

 go build .
 ./Go-playwright

+If you are realling feeling adventurous you use the following command to flip the image naming convention so sizes come first, domains second.
+./Go-playwright -flip true

-Check the "out" folder for images
+See the "out" folder for your screenshots.

-Add your urls to the urls.txt file.
-Add new sizes following the existing format in the sizes.json
+Modify the urls.txt file to add your urls.
+Modify the sizes.json to add custom sizes.